davemollen/dm-GrainDelay/README.md

 ## Description

 This lv2 plugin has been written to run on Mod devices.
 [Github Actions](https://github.com/davemollen/dm-Octaver/actions) are used to build the binary.
 There's a build pipeline for both the Mod Duo and the Mod Dwarf.
-To my understanding the Mod Dwarf should also run fine on the Mod Duo X, but this has not been tested yet.
+To my understanding the Mod Dwarf build should also run fine on the Mod Duo X, but this has not been tested yet.

 ## Install instructions